dsi-clinic/the-clinic/tutorials/ssh_github_cluster.md

 It can be annoying / burdensome to constantly type in your passwords (*something only you know*) to connect to the cluster or push/pull from GitHub.
 We can switch to authenticating based on *something only you have* using ssh keys and greatly reduce the friction of developing.

 ### [Windows Users Only] Step 0: Install WSL & Enable OpenSSH

-If you are using Windows you need to install WSL ("Windows Subsystem for Linux") on your machine.
-Installing this allows Windows users access to core Unix based functionality.
-The convenience of 'pretending' to have two separate operating systems on one, however, can lead to complications.
-One is with SSH keys, which is the core method we use to authenticate to GitHub and the DSI Cluster.

-The `.ssh` directory used on your normal Windows system and your WSL will be different from each other.
-This is fine in most cases, but can lead to headaches when using VS Code.
-If you wish to connect to a remote SSH machine in VS code, it will use your Windows configuration.
-So even if you only use WSL and the VS Code extension (WSL) to code in WSL2, you must follow the [Windows ssh instructions](#windows-specific-instructions).
-If you wish use the same keys on each system, you can copy them.
-See [this article](https://devblogs.microsoft.com/commandline/sharing-ssh-keys-between-windows-and-wsl-2/) for more information.

 If you use WSL2, please see the above caveat.
 To ensure it is set up correctly, complete the following (from [this SO answer](https://stackoverflow.com/a/40720527)):<!-- markdown-link-check-enable -->
 1. Open Manage optional features from the start menu and make sure you have Open SSH Client in the list.
 If not, you should be able to add it.
 2. Open Services from the start Menu